 CNM/CM-attended Birth Statistics

-Certified nurse-midwives (CNMs) and certified midwives (CMs) attended 312,129 births in 2010 (the most recent year for which final birth data are available), according to the National Center for Health Statistics.
-This represents 11.6% of all vaginal births, or 7.8% of total US births.
+Certified nurse-midwives (CNMs) and certified midwives (CMs) attended 309,514 births in 2011, according to the National Center for Health Statistics.
+(This is the most recent year for which final birth data are available.)
+This represents 11.7% of all vaginal births, or 7.8% of total US births.

 CNMs/CMs Represent Majority of Midwives

 Since 1989, CNMs/CMs have accounted for more than 90% of all midwife-attended births.
 In 2011, CNMs/CMs attended 92.2% of midwife-attended births.